-The tier 2 industries workforce analysis report will serve as a basis for local planning efforts and workforce development strategies to adequately prepare the local labor market (Pike, Scioto, Ross, and Jackson counties) for future jobs related to a functioning IES complex and will serve to inform the IES complex business case.
+Ohio University will analyze the workforce skills and experience that will be needed by industries associated with an IES complex.
+This workforce analysis report will serve as a basis for local planning efforts and workforce development strategies to adequately prepare the local labor market (Pike, Scioto, Ross, and Jackson counties) for future jobs related to a functioning IES complex and will serve to inform the IES complex business case.
 This information can be used to seek support from industry, government, the community, and education providers to secure resources for developing programs for workforce development.
-Deliverables will include brief summary documents that can stand alone and be compiled as part of a larger summary document.
+Deliverables will include brief summary one-page documents that can stand alone and be compiled as part of a larger summary document.

-Draft electronic version of report in PDF format-target date-April 30, 2018

-Final electronic version of report in PDF format-target date-June 30, 2018
+Draft electronic version of report in PDF format-target date-March 31, 2017 Final electronic version of report in PDF format-target date-May 31, 2017